themakerspace/iot-hackathon/README.md

 ### Gotcha's
 1. When specifying the pin numbers use the GPIO values in the diagram below, and not the values on the board.
+2. The NodeMCU runs at 3.3V which means if you need to drive 5V components you will need step-up converters or transistor/logic-level setups.

 ## Setup Guide
 ### Prerequisites